joestringer/bsc/charter.md

    #.
 The Governing Board meetings will be private unless decided otherwise by
    the Governing Board.
-The Governing Board may invite guests to participate in consideration of specific Governing Board topics (but such guest may not participate in any vote on any matter before the Governing Board).
+The Governing Board may invite guests to participate in the consideration of specific Governing Board topics (but such guest(s) may not participate in any vote on any matter before the Governing Board).

 #.
 Officers